 Our client provides chemicals and materials management services to businesses in the biopharma, semiconductor, electronics, manufacturing technology, and aviation sectors.
-Headquartered in Germany, the company services 150,000+ customers, including in the public sector, in nearly 50 countries.
-Annual revenue from across the Americas, Europe, and AMEA markets exceeded $4 billion in 2021.
-With its promising pipeline of innovative products and services, the company hopes to tap an addressable market of over $45 billion in the short-to-medium term.
-One such pioneering offering is an intelligent shelf for pharmaceutical research labs capable of sensing changes in the weight of inventory placed on it and reporting the data in real time to an inventory management application.
+With its promising pipeline of innovative products and services, the company hopes to tap an addressable market worth several billion in the short-to-medium term.
+One such pioneering offering is an intelligent shelf for pharmaceutical research labs.

 Client’s business situation in the smart shelf industry

 When a piece of inventory is picked from the previously mentioned intelligent shelf, RFID weight monitoring tags embedded into the smart shelf detect the weight change at a piece level.
 Furthermore, the data is transmitted to an RFID reader and inventory management system.
 Thus, the “smart shelf” enables inventory depletion to be tracked, as it happens, with little or no human intervention.